 - Evaluate vendors and providers that can provide capabilities to assess, monitor and mitigate risks outside of traditional IT infrastructure and associated with digital assets, such as cloud, mobile, social media, and third-party technology, if in scope.”

 Organizations need to use digital risk protection services to gain visibility over increasing digital footprints to minimize exposure risks.

 If your organization is struggling to know what threats they really need to be concerned about, LookingGlass can help.
 Contact us today to talk about how we can support you.
-Use Gartner’s Market Guide to understand how the status of the emerging market aligns with your organization’s plans.

 *Gartner, ., Market Guide for Security Threat Intelligence Products and Services, John Collins, Ruggero Contu, Mitchell Schneider, Craig Lawson, Published 10 December 2021.